LLNL/scr/doc/rst/users/quick.rst

 Running the SCR :code:`test_api` Example
 ------------------------------------------

-A quick test of your SCR installation can be done by setting a few environment variables and running :code:`test_api` in an interactive job allocation.
+A quick test of your SCR installation can be done by running :code:`test_api` in an interactive job allocation.
 The following assumes you are running on a SLURM-based system.
 If you are not using SLURM, then modify the node allocation and run commands as appropriate for your resource manager.